Inflectra/spira-documentation/docs/SpiraTestPlanTeam_External_Bug_Tracking_Integration_Guide/Using SpiraTest with FogBugz.md

 Then hover the mouse over the release name.
-The release ID will be displayed in the URL line as ixFixFor=X where X is the numeric ID of the release.
+The release ID will be displayed in the URL line as ixFixFor-X where X is the numeric ID of the release.

 ### Configuring the Standard Field Mapping